Informatics - Financial Aid & Scholarships

 Funding for International Students

 International students are eligible to apply for iSchool scholarships.
 If you have a social security number, you can submit a FAFSA request.
 You will receive an indication that you are not eligible for government financial aid, however, submitting the FAFSA does make you eligible for iSchool need-based scholarship consideration.
+If you do not have a Social Security number, we will use an alternative form provided by the UW Financial Aid Office.
 UW International Student Services provides more information about financial assistance for international students.